+Computer science.
 Cybersecurity.
-Data acquisition.
-Robotics engineering technology—in-demand degrees and boundless opportunities.
-Work with faculty focused on advanced research and your success.
-Explore majors with industry impact and minors that amplify the value of any degree in our 24/7-access labs designed to adapt to ever-changing computing technology.
+Mechatronics.
+In-demand degrees and boundless opportunities.
+Work with faculty focused on your success.
+Explore majors with industry impact and minors that amplify the value of any degree.
 Sixth in the nation for information technology, 10th nationwide for software engineering, and 14th among the top 30 computer science programs in the country, Michigan Tech is home to the first College of Computing in the state of Michigan.

 Learn to build and troubleshoot computer networks and manage enterprise systems effectively and securely.
 You can tailor your classwork in the fields of cybersecurity, IT management, and network engineering.